Single Moms Share Why It’s Okay to be Solo

 Moreover, she believes that being with them in such proximity also strengthened her perspectives.
 “Single parenting in a pandemic also taught me to even in the toughest times.”

 Monica Angeles doesn’t beat about the bush when it comes to the challenges single moms face.
 However, she uses them to build her resilience.
-“They helped me develop and discover a strength I never thought or knew I had in me.
+“They helped me develop and I never thought or knew I had in me.
 That’s how I’m able to take care of my two wonderful kids,” she explains.

 “I have learned to balance my work life and parenting life over the last two years,” says Monica, who also runs a cabinetry business.
 “It’s a work in progress, but I know I’m thriving because my kids are growing up to be very loving and responsible children.”